Paul LePage: Public opinion

+In 2016, LePage's approval ratings registered at 38%.
+LePage left office with an approval split of 39–53%.

-LePage is known for his bombastic and off-the-cuff remarks that have, during his tenure as mayor of Waterville and governor of Maine, drawn domestic and national controversy as well as critical acclaim.
+LePage is known for his bombastic and off-the-cuff remarks that have at times generated controversy.
 He has cited the fact that French was his first language as a reason for his controversial statements.
-Public opinion for LePage has been wide-ranging during his entire tenure as governor, due to his comments regarding women, African Americans, Native Americans, the poor, local colleges and universities, and government activities.
+His comments regarding women, African Americans, Native Americans, the poor, local colleges and universities, and government activities have generated headlines.
 At the beginning of his term as governor, he was criticized for refusing either to attend Martin Luther King Jr. Day events in Portland or Orono or to meet with Maine representatives of the National Association for the Advancement of Colored People (NAACP), telling the press the group could "kiss my butt".
 His actions were called "astonishing and troubling" by civil rights group leaders and local newspapers.

-In February 2011, LePage again gained national attention when he spoke on a local TV news program saying he hoped to repeal the Maine ban of Bisphenol A, voted for unanimously by the Maine Board of Environmental Protection, because "there hasn't been any science that identifies that there is a problem."
+In February 2011, LePage spoke on a local TV news program saying he hoped to repeal the Maine ban of Bisphenol A, voted for unanimously by the Maine Board of Environmental Protection, because "there hasn't been any science that identifies that there is a problem."
 On March 28, it was reported that the LePage administration had dropped its opposition to the new BPA regulations.
 After a unanimous vote in the Senate, the Maine legislature on April 22 passed a bill to ban the use of BPA in beverage containers.
 LePage refused to sign the bill, but it became law without his signature.

 On March 23, 2011, LePage sparked protests when he announced that he planned to remove a large mural depicting the history of the state's labor movement from the lobby of the Maine Department of Labor offices.
 Despite protests, on March 28 it was disclosed that the murals had been removed over the weekend.
 The Portland Museum of Art issued a statement that said LePage's decision has tarnished the state's reputation as a haven for artists.
 His actions sparked furthered backlash, and lawsuits were brought forward regarding the murals.

 On April 27, 2012, LePage stated that Maine's "middle management" was corrupt, sparking backlash from worker groups and Maine politicians.
 Maine State Employees Association President Ginette Rivard responded to the criticism of state workers by stating, "For LePage to call them 'corrupt' is baseless and insulting to every public worker who has dedicated their lives to making Maine a great place to live, work and raise a family."